chilcano/ansible-role-istio/README.md

 ```

 Finally you will see Istio and BookInfo App running in your OpenShift Cluster.
 The `PodInitializing` means that BookInfo App is being initializing and it isn't ready to use.
+All pictures below were captured from Weave Scope App.
+It's a tool to manage, monitor and visualize your OpenShift Cluster.
+If you want to install it, you can use the Weave Scope Ansible Role that I've created for you (https://github.com/chilcano/ansible-role-weave-scope).

 * Exploring all Istio components (select `istio-system` namespace).